gvwilson/thirdbit/src/fiction/in-heck/index.md

 The bot beeped,
 turned,
-and rolled over to the wall opposite the entrance.
+and rolled to the wall opposite the entrance.
-A panel slid aside in its top.
-A delicate arm unfolded,
-pulled open a cover plate,
-and punched a code into the keypad behind it.
+A delicate arm unfolded from the top of the bot, pulled open a cover plate, and punched a code into the keypad behind it.
 With a scrape that spoke of long disuse,